 - That’s it!

-You can also search concepts with Lens, searching for phrases like “heat vs work” to get in-line Google search results.
+You can also search concepts with Lens, searching for phrases like “heat vs work” or “what is a solar panel” to get in-line Google search results.
 That’s potentially very convenient if you’re doing school assignment or helping a buddy.

-Google Lens’s ultimate vision is to detect anything in front of you in matter of seconds and updates like these are pushing it to the right direction.
+Google Lens’s ultimate vision is to detect anything in front of you in a matter of seconds and updates like these are pushing it in the right direction.
 Google Lens app is available for download both on Play Store (Android) and App Store (iOS).